 |Download version 3.31.0 64 bit||Windows 64-bit||This package supports DVI2PCIe Duo capture cards.
 Includes DirectShow integration.|

 |Download version 3.31.0 32 bit||Windows 32-bit||This package supports DVI2PCIe Duo capture cards.
 Includes DirectShow integration.|

 Mac OS X (no longer supported)

-This product is compatible with Linux (i386 and x86_64).
+This product is compatible with Linux (x86_64).
 The driver supports V4L (Video4Linux) interface along with specialized interfaces designed by Epiphan.
 Although we provide a Linux SDK (API for driver and examples), we do not provide source code for the driver itself.
-We provide binary drivers for major Linux distributions (Fedora, RedHat, CentOS, Ubuntu, Debian, SUSE).
+We provide binary drivers for major Linux distributions (Fedora, CentOS, Ubuntu, Debian, SUSE).
 Please contact us in advance of purchase to verify that we can support any other kernel or distribution.

 Software development tools